 Thus, sexed biology becomes subservient to gender identity, which can be affirmed by dressing and acting according to sex sterotypes and cultural or socio-economic norms, and with help from medical interventions (hormones, surgery).
 However, gender identity still relies on sex categories of ‘man’ and ‘woman’ to mark out an imagined difference from a biological state (‘transwoman,’ ‘transman’) that is more powerful and true, or ‘real,’ than (so-called ‘cis’) biology.

 The term is used by radical feminists who have a gender critical understanding of the illogical system of ideas and ideals that support the concept of gender identity (see above).
-The term is also used by anti-feminist religious movements and anti-colonialist movements that resist women’s liberation from traditional roles.
+The term should not be confused with that used by anti-feminist religious movements and anti-colonialist movements that resist women’s liberation from traditional roles.

 The medicalisation of transsexualism depoliticised it, changed the way people understood it and removed it from public debate As a medical speciality, ‘it created the disease of gender dysphoria’ transforming sociopolitical and ethical issues into technical ones (Raymond 2021, p.92)